RobThree/2FACLIClient/README.md

 ## Quickstart

-1. Put the executable (`2fa.exe` for windows, `2fa` for MacOs / Linux) and dependencies somewhere in your path.
+1. Put the executable (`2fa.exe` for windows, `2fa` for MacOs / Linux) and dependencies somewhere in your path (e.g. `C:\Program Files\2FACLIClient\` or `/usr/local/bin/share/2FACLIClient`).
+Make sure your path includes this directory or you add a symlink to the executable (e.g. `ln -s /usr/local/bin/share/2FACLIClient/2fa /usr/local/bin/2fa`)

-   Either edit the `appsettings.json` file to point to a location where you want to store your MFA vault, or use the `-i` (or `--file`) option when invoking the command to specify where the vault is (to be) stored.
+2. Either edit the `appsettings.json` file to point to a location where you want to store your MFA vault, or use the `-i` (or `--file`) option when invoking commands to specify where the vault is (to be) stored.

-2. Download the vault
+3. Download the vault

    `2fa download -u username@domain.com -o 123456`